haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

 ----------------------------

 GHC does a good job finding beneficial instances of lambda lifting.
-However, you might want to manually lambda lift to save compile time, or to increase the performance of your without relying on GHC's optimizer.
+However, you might want to manually lambda lift to save compile time, or to increase the performance of your program without relying on GHC's optimizer.

-There are three considerations you should have when deciding when to manually lambda lift:
+When deciding when to manually lambda lift, consider the following:

-1. Are the functions that would be lifted in hot loops.
+1. What is the expected usage pattern of the functions.
 2. How many more parameters would be passed to these functions.
-3. Would this transformation sacrifice readability and maintainability.

 Let's take these in order: (1) lambda lifting trades heap (the let bindings that it removes), for stack (the increased function parameters).
-Thus it is not always a performance win and in some cases can be a performance loss.
-The losses occur when existing closures grow as a result of the lambda lift.
-This extra allocation slows the program down and increases pressure on the garbage collector.
+Thus whether or not it is a performance win depends on the usage patterns of the enclosing function and to-be lifted function.
+As demonstrated in the motivating example, performance can degrade when extra parameter in combination with the usage pattern of the function results in more total allocation during the lifetime of the program.
+Performance may also degrade if the existing closures grow as a result of the lambda lift.
+Both kinds of extra allocation slow the program down and increases pressure on the garbage collector.
+So it is important to learn to read the program from the perspective of memory.
 Consider this example from :cite:t:`selectiveLambdaLifting`:

 .. code-block:: haskell